webqit/webflo/README.md

     └── public/logo.png
   ```

-  A typical `index.js` route handler has the following anatomy.
+  And a typical `index.js` route handler has the following anatomy.

   ```js
   /**